Sotejaswini/LiveConnect/README.md

 # 💬 LiveConnect

-A full-stack **real-time chat and video calling application** built for seamless global communication.
+A  **real-time chat and video calling application** built for seamless global communication.
 Designed with scalability, security, and user experience in mind. 🌍✨

 ---